singhalmradul/music-player/README.md

 # music-player

-  - A music player implemented in java using javafx.
+  - A music player implemented in scala using javafx.
   - Yet to be completed.
-  - Feel free to contribute